Software-Goofballs/Character-Sheet/README.md

 ### Religion
 I am a follower of Ioun, the Goddess of Knowledge.
 My religion is private to me, but I do visit her temples and offer up copies of my writings for her celestial library as a form of worship.
 Accordingly, my notes/manuscript are HIGHLY personal and valuable to me.

+My family worshiped her, quietly and individually.
+As seakers of knowledge she was alway thought to guide our paths.

+I have an inert Ioun stone that is a family family heirloom that I have found I can use a spellcasting focus.

 ### Origin Story
 I grew up with parents who emphasized reading and knowledge.
 They always encouraged me to be curious of the world around me.
 As a child, my creative storytelling grated against my parents more scholarly and data-driven natures.
 When the town was destroyed, I was off daydreaming in the woods.
 Losing my parents stripped away my childish dreams, and instilled into me a need for the truth of what caused their deaths.
 I have not uncovered that yet, which haunts me, but in the meantime I keep myself grounded by uncovering hidden truths wherever I go.